Crown land: Bohemia

-The medieval European state of the Crown of Bohemia, which was an electorate of the Holy Roman Empire, consisted of crown lands: Kingdom of Bohemia, Margraviate of Moravia, Duchies of Silesia, Upper and Lower Lusatia.
+The medieval European state of the Crown of Bohemia, which was an electorate of the Holy Roman Empire, consisted of crown lands: the Kingdom of Bohemia, the Margraviate of Moravia, the Duchies of Silesia, Upper and Lower Lusatia.

 Barbados

 When it was a commonwealth realm, in Barbados, the term crown land extended to all land that is under the control or ownership of The Crown (a.k.a. the Government).
 This could also pertain to land seized by the government, (either through eminent domain or due to criminal activity), or toward lands with backed taxes.
 The term Crown lands had been used in relation to government owned farms, beaches, and other land areas also maintained by the National Housing Corporation.
 The Government did not allow private ownership of Barbados' 97 km of coastal beaches in the country, and all areas below the high-tide watermark in the country were considered specifically as "Crown land".

-After November 30, 2021, Barbados had transitioned to a republic, replacing the Monarchy of Barbados with a president as head of state.
+After 30 November 2021, Barbados had transitioned to a republic, replacing the Monarchy of Barbados with a president as head of state.
 This caused all crown lands to become state lands instead.
 Effectively in practice, however, functions of state lands remained the same as crown lands.

 Canada

 Within Canada, Crown land is a designated territorial area belonging to the Canadian Crown.
 Though the monarch owns all Crown land in the country, it is divided in parallel with the "division" of the Crown among the federal and provincial jurisdictions, so that some lands within the provinces are administered by the relevant provincial Crown, whereas others are under the federal Crown.
-About 89% of Canada's land area (8,886,356 km2) is Crown land: 41% is federal crown land and 48% is provincial crown land.
-The remaining 11% is privately owned.
+About 82% of Canada's land area (8,886,356 km2) is Crown land: 6% is federal crown land and 76% is provincial crown land.
+The remaining 6% is indigenous owned, and 12% is under private ownership.
 Most federal Crown land is in the territories (Northwest Territories, Nunavut, and Yukon) and is administered by Indigenous and Northern Affairs Canada.
 Only 4% of land in the provinces is federally controlled, largely in the form of national parks, Indian reserves, or Canadian Forces bases.
 In contrast, provinces hold much of their territory as provincial Crown land, which may be held as provincial parks or wilderness.

 Crown land is the equivalent of an entailed estate that passes with the monarchy and cannot be alienated from it; thus, per constitutional convention, these lands cannot be unilaterally sold by the monarch, instead passing on to the next king or queen unless the sovereign is advised otherwise by the relevant ministers of the Crown.
 Crown land provides the country and the provinces with the majority of their profits from natural resources, largely but not exclusively provincial, rented for logging and mineral exploration rights; revenues flow to the relevant government and may constitute a major income stream, such as in Alberta.
 Crown land may also be rented by individuals wishing to build homes or cottages.